Gil4390/useBGU/use-core/src/test/resources/org/tzi/use/mlmPlugin/empty_clabjects/README.md

+The following examples will test the credibility of the plugin with default inheritance.

+Example 1: (UNSATISFIABLE) True Negative
-The following model will be UNSATISFIABLE when the max number of links of 'AB@ab1' limited to 1.
+Max number of links of 'AB@ab1' limited to 1, the model is UNSATISFIABLE because we cant connect object 'd1'/'c1' to their inherited roles.

-Unsatisfiability occurs because the 1-1 multiplicity between each pair of classes.

-Changing the max number to '2' will make the model SATISFIABLE.
+Example 2: (SATISFIABLE) False Positive
+Max number of links of 'AB@ab1' limited to 2, this example is FP because the plugin allowed connecting a 1-1 multiplicity with 2 objects, (d1 connects to a1 & c1)